Your Real Estate Market Update:

 Local Market Information provided by the Columbus Board of Realtors MLS.
 Last Updated March 26, 2018

 Here you will find the latest local housing trends that will give you insights, updates and analysis to your local marketplace.
 If you have any questions about this report or anything else related to real estate, please feel free to reach out to us.
 We are proud to be a trusted advisor and help you make important business decisions when it comes to real estate.

-There were 1,493 central Ohio homes and condos listed during the month of December, a 1.2 percent increase over the same month a year ago, although a 29 percent drop from November.
+There were 2,373 central Ohio homes and condos listed during the month of February, a 23.1 percent increase over January although 6.5 percent lower than the same month a year ago.

 There were 1,681 homes and condos sold during the month of February which is 2.8 percent more than the previous month and 2.9 percent below February 2017.